caprenter/pfk/index.md

 			<div class="da-slide">
 				<h2 class="fittext2">Playing For Kicks</h2>
 				<h4>Classic Covers</h4>
-				<p>Playing for Kicks play songs you know and love from ELO to Divine Comedy and The Killers to Pulp.
+				<p>Playing for Kicks play songs you know and love from Eurythmics to Divine Comedy and The Killers to Pulp.
 There's something for everyone and you're sure to have a great night.</p>
 				<!-- <a href="#" class="da-link button">Read more</a> -->
 				<div class="da-img">
 					<img src="{{ site.baseurl }}/assets/images/gigs/PFK Band Pic 231.jpg" alt="Caroline St" width="320">